 Introduction

-Recognising the increasing importance of monitoring extremes in a variable and changing climate with their concomitant effects on climate-sensitive activities, this document describes requirements for the DAYCLI report.
+Recognising the increasing importance of monitoring extremes in a variable and changing climate, with their concomitant effects on climate-sensitive activities, this document describes requirements for the DAYCLI report.
 With the DAYCLI report Member Countries’ National Meteorological and Hydrological Services (NMHSs) are providing daily information on key climate variables, submitted as a monthly report.
 Six variables are monitored, these being: maximum temperature, minimum temperature, mean temperature, precipitation, depth of fresh snow, and depth of total snow on the ground.

 DAYCLI messages have a number of requirements, including:

+[Defining the climatological day against the Universal Time Coordinated (UTC) to which the values of the variables measured at a station are assigned to.]

-the time periods over which the daily extremes, means or accumulation are reported.
+Recording the time periods over which the daily extremes, means or accumulation are reported.
 These may vary between countries and between variables, depending on historic reporting practices.

 Information on quality control processes necessary to provide information on confidence in the data are indicated by quality flags.